 As soon as the miniseries was completed news came that Paramount Pictures was interested in another film adaption.
 Of course the recent success of The Lord of the Rings, shot back-to-back as a trilogy no doubt added to the idea it was possible to film Dune.
 Peter Berg was the first director to attached before he passed in favor of Pierre Morel.
 Fans for years speculated who might play what role and how the novel should be adapted, sadly to no avail.
 However, by 2011 all attempts were stopped.

 Denis Villeneuve Dune film

 In late 2016 Legendary Entertainment negotiated successfully for the rights to the Dune franchise.
 Denis Villeneuve was quickly rumored to direct, not least because he was working on a sequel to Blade Runner as well as his public comments that showed interest.
 Now the 2020 Dune movie is set for release on December 18th.
-It will adapt half of the novel.
-The other half is slated for a later date.
+It will adapt half of the novel with the other half is slated for a later date.
 This is not without risk.
 Dune is a difficult novel to understand.
 The movie set for release in 2020 will probably have a running time of 3 hours.
-With the movie Blade Runner 2049 this caused a large drop in potential movie goers when a similar running time was announced.
-I hope Denis Villeneuve learns from the mistake of Blade Runner 2049 -- it was at times far too indulgent.
+Not to mention, with Blade Runner 2049 this caused a large drop in potential movie goers when a similar running time was announced.
+I hope Denis Villeneuve learns from the mistake of Blade Runner 2049 – it was at times far too indulgent.